-Because both are so well-loved, it can be difficult trying to figure out which one would be the best choice for your specific project.
+Benjamin Moore and PPG Breakthrough are high-end finishes ideal for doors, trims, and cabinetry.
+Because both of them are highly reviewed and are so well-loved by painters and DIYers, it can be difficult trying to figure out which one would be the best choice for your specific project.

 Benjamin Moore Advance